 The Bob Brown Memorial Scholarship

-The Bob Brown Memorial Scholarship is awarded to photojournalism students.
+The Bob Brown Memorial Scholarship is offered to Journalism and BECA students.
 Robert Brown was an NBC News cameraman.
 He was killed in Guyana on Nov.
 18, 1978 during a visit to the controversial religious sect called the People’s Temple.
 While there, members of the group shot at Congressman Leo J. Ryan, his aides and several journalists.

 The Greg Robinson Memorial Photojournalism Scholarship